Education Equity

 Ruling

-The U.S. Court of Appeals for the Ninth Circuit handed down a historic ruling confirming that the federal government can be held accountable for its failure to provide general education to Native American students.
-The court held that, under the Administrative Procedure Act, students at Havasupai Elementary School can compel the federal Bureau of Indian Education (BIE) to follow its own regulations and provide general educational services.
-The court also held that students may seek the remedy of compensatory education to make up for educational services that should have been provided, a move that is likely to have profound reverberations in primary and secondary education nationally.
+On March 16, 2022, the Ninth Circuit handed down a historic ruling confirming that the federal government can be held accountable for its failure to provide general education to Native American students.
+The Court held that, under the Administrative Procedure Act, students at Havasupai Elementary School can compel the BIE to follow its own regulations and provide general educational services.
+The Court also held that students may seek the remedy of compensatory education to make up for educational services that should have been provided.

 Filing

-A group of student plaintiffs and the Native American Disability Law Center filed their opening brief in the 9th United States Court of Appeals.
-The brief seeks to reverse a court decision that prevented the students from challenging the Bureau of Indian Education’s failure to comply with discrete legal requirements at Havasupai Elementary School.
-The Havasupai Tribe, as well as several organizations and professors, filed amicus briefs in support of the plaintiffs.
+A group of student Plaintiffs and the Native American Disability Law Center filed their opening brief in the Ninth Circuit.
+The brief seeks to reverse a court decision that prevented the students from challenging the BIE’s failure to comply with discrete legal requirements at Havasupai Elementary School.
+The Havasupai Tribe, as well as several organizations and professors, filed amicus briefs in support of the Plaintiffs.

 Settlement

-Arizona District Court Judge Steven Logan approved a historic settlement in a civil rights lawsuit brought by students attending Havasupai Elementary School and the Native American Disability Law Center (NADLC) addressing the wholesale denial of educational opportunities for Native American students with disabilities.
-The settlement resolves only the claims challenging the BIE’s failure to meet the needs of students with disabilities; the Plaintiffs will appeal the Judge’s denial of the claims challenging the denial of basic general education to the 9th Circuit Court of Appeals.
+Judge Logan approved a historic settlement in a civil rights lawsuit brought by students attending Havasupai Elementary School and the Native American Disability Law Center, addressing the wholesale denial of educational opportunities for Native American students with disabilities.
+The settlement resolves only the claims challenging the BIE’s failure to meet the needs of students with disabilities; the Plaintiffs will appeal Judge Logan’s denial of the claims challenging the denial of basic general education to the Ninth Circuit.

 Filing